 Project outputs constitute the following distinct work packages (WP1–4) which contribute to achieving the project objectives and provide the foundations for strategic and sustainable coastal-marine management.

 Project outputs will be published on the relevant linked Work Package webpages when delivered.

 WP1: Natural Capital Evidence Base and Tools

 Natural capital assessment, accounting, and mapping approaches provide valuable tools for decision-makers and communities when managing marine resources.
-Work Package 1 (WP1) delivers an Asset Register, Asset Service Matrix, and Ecosystem Service Delivery Maps.
+Work Package 1 (WP1) delivered an Asset Register, Asset Service Matrix, and Ecosystem Service Delivery Maps.

 WP2: Status and Vulnerability Assessments